skroutz/aws-secretsmanager-lambda-example/README.md

 terraform apply
 ```

-The Terraform outputs contain IAM User Keys that need to be set in Github Secrets and AWS resource names to be set in Github Workflows `env:` for [Deploying the Lambda Function](https://github.com/skroutz/aws-secretsmanager-lambda-example/blob/main/.github/workflows/deploy-lambda-function.yml#L11) and [Publishing the Secrets Layer](https://github.com/skroutz/aws-secretsmanager-lambda-example/blob/main/.github/workflows/publish-secrets-layer.yml#L11).
-Both Workflows assume terraform has run succesfully.
+The Terraform outputs contain IAM User (Keys that need to be set in Github Secrets and AWS resource names to be set as EnvVars under Github Workflows `env:` paramete2.

+Workflows Pipeline assumes terraform has run succesfully.)
+, s run ruby

 # Workflows

-Commiting to main under `py-function/` path will trigger the [`Deploy to Lambda Function`](https://github.com/skroutz/aws-secretsmanager-lambda-example/blob/main/.github/workflows/deploy-lambda-function.yml) Github Workflow, which creates a zip archive with the contents of `./py-function` and updates the deployed function's code using `lambda:UpdateFunctionCode` via AWS cli.
+Commiting to main under `/py-function` or `/rb-function` path will trigger the relevant `Deploy to Lambda Function` workflow ([python](https://github.com/skroutz/aws-secretsmanager-lambda-example/blob/main/.github/workflows/deploy-python-lambda-function.yml), [ruby](https://github.com/skroutz/aws-secretsmanager-lambda-example/blob/main/.github/workflows/deploy-ruby-lambda-function.yml)) which creates a zip archive containing the application code and updates the deployed function using AWS cli.

+Commiting to main under `/lambda-container` path will trigger [Publish Lambda Image to Amazon ECR](https://github.com/skroutz/aws-secretsmanager-lambda-example/blob/main/.github/workflows/publish-lambda-image.yml) workflow which builds and publishes the Lambda Container image to ECR.

-Commiting to main under `secrets-layer/` path will trigger the [`Publish Lambda Secrets Layer`](https://github.com/skroutz/aws-secretsmanager-lambda-example/blob/main/.github/workflows/publish-secrets-layer.yml) Github Workflow, which builds the Go binary for retrieving secrets via Secrets Manager's API and creates a zip archive with the contents of `./secrets-layer` along with the complied binary.
-The zip archive is published as a Lambda Layer Version using `lambda:PublishLayerVersion` via AWS cli.
+(Deprecated) Commiting to main under `secrets-layer/` path will trigger the [`Publish Lambda Secrets Layer`](https://github.com/skroutz/aws-secretsmanager-lambda-example/blob/main/.github/workflows/publish-secrets-layer.yml) Github Workflow, which builds the Go wrapper binary for retrieving secrets via Secrets Manager's API, zips it into an archive  and publishes it as a Lambda Layer via AWS cli.

 # Other Resources: